Tigerstaaten/relah/CONTRIBUTING.md

   * Within the Node-RED directory, run `npm link node-red-contrib-watson-machine-learning`
 * Run Node-RED

-Now you should have the media nodes installed in your local palette, allowing you to
+Now you should have the media nodes installed in your local palette, allowing you to work on your proj